COLA: COarse LAbel pre-training for 3D semantic segmentation of sparse LiDAR datasets: Experiments

 \subsection{Partial nuScenes and partial SemanticPOSS}

 We introduced partial nuScenes previously.
 Partial nuScenes is a subset of nuScenes, based on the number of scenes.
 We propose three levels: 10\%, 25\%, and 50\%, which represent 95, 235, and 470 scenes (respectfully 1900, 4700, and 9400 scans), respectively, for training and validation, which are split in the same proportion as the full nuScenes 70/30.
-The test set is the same one as the full nuScenes test set and represents 230 scenes (4500 scans).

-To have an even smaller dataset available, we similarly introduce partial SemanticPOSS, composed of one sequence (00) for training and one for validation.
-The same test set is used as for SemanticPOSS.
+We similarly introduce partial SemanticPOSS, composed of one sequence (00) for training and one for validation.

+The objective of introducing such datasets is the ability to study the effect of COLA for a larger variety of scans available during the finetuning stage.
+We selected SemanticPOSS and nuScenes as they are the setup in which the pre-training data available is the largest.